neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/PageRendering.rst

 More precisely we show how to render a `Folder` node, as everything which happens here works for all `Folder` nodes, and not just for `Page` nodes.

-First, the requested URL is resolved to a Node of type `TYPO3.TYPO3CR:Folder`.
+First, the requested URL is resolved to a Node of type `TYPO3.TYPO3CR:Document`.
 This happens by translating the URL path to a node path, and finding the node with this path then.

-When this node is found, the system searches for the *TypoScript* configuration which is active for this node by traversing all the parent nodes and looking for any attached TypoScript.

-Then the node is passed straight away to TypoScript, which is the rendering mechanism.
+The node is passed straight away to TypoScript, which is the rendering mechanism.
 TypoScript renders the node by traversing to sub-nodes and rendering them as well.
 The arguments which are passed to TypoScript are stored inside the so-called *context*, which contains all variables which are accessible by the TypoScript rendering